jmettraux/aac_magic/src/spells.md

 All the creatures touched by the pole are granted (1d3 + _élan_) HPs.

 The pole does stabilize a Mortally Wounded creature.

-## Gold Crown

-* **Casting Time** main action
-* **Range** M 30ft/CP
-* **Diameter** 1ft/CP
-* **Duration** 10 min/CP
-* **Move** 1 CP/5ft
-* **Prolong** w/i (lvl * 10ft), 1 CP/min

-Halo or aureola of light.

-A crown of light, some casters use it to light their tables at night.

-By default, it is static.
-For 1 extra CP, it can be threaded so that it follows something (a head for example).

-## Gold Hand

-* **Casting Time** main action
-* **Range** T touch
-* **Diameter** -
-* **Duration** 1 rnd
-* **Prolong** 1 CP/rnd

-Flashing hand.

-The caster shows their hand and the gold thread they've just weaved flashes in their palm.

-Creatures in front of the hand are blinded (unless they looked the other direction or had their eyes closed).
-Blinded creatures have -2 to their AC and -2 to their hit and skill rolls while blind.
-As an On Turn Action, they may shake off their blindness with a successful _Evasion_ save roll.

-Cannot prolong.

-## Gold Pole

-* **Casting Time** main action
-* **Range** S 10ft/CP
-* **Diameter** -
-* **Duration** 1 rnd
-* **Prolong** 1 CP/rnd

-Caster scope.

-2 feet taller than its caster, the pole gathers light at one tip transmitting it to the other tip.

-Can be used as a sort of periscope, to look unnoticed through straw or foliage.
-Remember the pole is invisible to most creatures.

-A caster with `Cast` 1 or better may control the flow of light turning the pole into a microsope or a telescope.

-The caster may consume 1 CP to bend the pole, bow-like, but it won't turn into an endoscope.

-Can be prolonged for free with a main action and a successful DC 6 skill check, same attribute modifier as used when weaving.

-## Gold Shield

-* **Casting Time** main action
-* **Range** T touch
-* **Diameter** broad shield
-* **Duration** 1 min/CP
-* **Move** 1 CP/10ft
-* **Prolong** 1 CP/min

-Image alteration shield.

-This shield is sometimes called the "past window".
-The image seen through it is the same as the image that passed at the moment it was weaved.
-It can thus be used for some invisibility trick.
-The problem is that it works both ways, the other side looks like what it was at weaving time and vice versa.
-You can move behind the shield, but looking through it won't tell you much about the current situation there.

-The caster may decide to simply use it as a mirror.
-All the the light going through it is reflected.
-Both sides.

-For one extra CP, the shield can be used as a spotlight, a light emitting shield suspended mid air.